 How do we join your group as a graduate student?

-Starting with Fall 2023 applications, there will be a field for you to indicate which professor(s) you want to work with.
-If you are interested in working with the CAELUS Laboratory as a graduate student, indicate Dr. Jones as one of those individuals.
-We will carefully review all applications submitted to the ASE program in the Orbital Mechanics and Controls focus areas that do so.
-Note that we consider all components of the application (personal statement, GPA/grades, and letters of recommendation) as part of the assessment.
-We will then reach out to schedule interviews based on our needs and the skills of applicants.
+When applying to our program, there will be a field for you to indicate which professor(s) you want to work with.
+If you are interested in working with the CAELUS Laboratory as a graduate student, indicate me (Dr. Jones) as one of those individuals.
+I start by reviewing the applications submitted to the ASE program in the Orbital Mechanics and Controls focus areas that do so.

-Do you plan on recruiting any new students for the Fall 2023 semester?
+Do you plan on recruiting any new students for the Spring or Fall 2025 semester?

 Can I meet with you to discuss your research?

-We wish we could meet with every student interested in working with us, but we receive many requests and don’t have the bandwidth to do so.
-To maximize your chances of being considered, we encourage you to submit the best application you can and indicate Dr. Jones as someone you want to work with.
-Personal statements that clearly articulate why you want to work with the CAELUS laboratory and convey enthusiasm for the related subjects usually get the most attention in Dr. Jones’s review of applications.
+I really wish I could meet with every student interested in working with us, but receive many requests and don’t have the bandwidth to do so.
+To maximize your chances of being considered, I encourage you to submit the best application you can and indicate me (Dr. Jones) as someone you want to work with.
+Again, personal statements that clearly articulate why you want to work with the CAELUS laboratory and convey enthusiasm for the related subjects usually stand out when reviewing applications.

 What is the relationship between the Texas Spacecraft Laboratory (TSL) and the CAELUS Laboratory?